Slow Cooked Asian Baby Back Ribs

 - 1 bottle of beer

-- 1 scant 1/2 teaspoon crushed red pepper flakes
+- A scant ½ teaspoon crushed red pepper flakes

 Instructions

-- Preheat oven to 250º.
-Line rimmed baking sheet with foil.
-Season ribs well with salt, pepper and garlic powder.
-Place ribs on baking sheet, meaty side up, and pour beer around perimeter.
-Cover top of ribs with foil and fold down around edges to seal.
+- Cover the top of the ribs with foil and fold down around the edges to seal.
 Bake for 5-6 hours.

 - Make glaze by combining the rest of the ingredients in a saucepan.
-Simmer 30-40 minutes, till reduced to a cup or less.
+Simmer for 30-40 minutes, till reduced to a cup or less.
 Strain into a clean container and let cool.
-Glaze should become slightly thick and syrupy as it cools.
+The glaze should become slightly thick and syrupy as it cools.

 Nutrition Information: